Purdue defense clamps down on Belmont in 73-62 victory

-The Boilermakers quickly jumped to a 16-8 lead and took control by closing the half on an 11-3 spurt that gave Purdue a 40-24 lead — after a replay review showed a 2-pointer from Edwards actually was a 3.
+Instead of knocking out the Bruins after taking a 57-34 lead with 9:53 left, Purdue (8-5) gave up 12 points in 98 seconds and allowed Belmont to get as close as seven with 5:23 to play before putting it away.

-But after appearing to wrap up the victory with a 6-0 spurt to start the second half and taking a 57-34 lead with 9:53 to play, Belmont scored 12 points in 98 seconds and got as close as 61-54 on McClain’s 3 with 5:23 to go.
+But with back-to-back wins, a 6-0 home mark this season and 19 consecutive home wins over nonconference foes, the timing couldn’t be better.
+Big Ten play resumes next week, and the Boilermakers now have some momentum.

-Purdue finally put it away with an 8-3 spurt that made it 69-57.
+“That’s the best I’ve seen them defensively this season and Matt told me after the game it was the best he thought they played defensively this season,” Belmont coach Rick Byrd said.

 BIG PICTURE

-Belmont: For more than a decade, the Bruins have been one of the nation’s most consistently successful mid-major programs.
-They didn’t play like it for most of Saturday.
-Belmont’s offense struggled until the final 10 minutes and the defense never found an answer.
-Perhaps, it was an aberration but Belmont expected a better post-holiday showing for the four Indiana players on its roster.
+Belmont: The Bruins have been one of the nation’s most consistently successful mid-major programs for more than a decade.
+They weren’t themselves Saturday.
+The offense struggled and he defense never really found an answer.
+Perhaps, it was an aberration but Belmont wanted a better showing for the four Indiana players on its roster.

-Purdue: The Boilermakers are rounding into form just in time for the resumption of conference play.
-They have found a supporting cast to help ease the burden on Edwards and Purdue’s smothering defense seems to be improving with each game.
-The question is whether they can successfully use this blueprint to win on the road where they have struggled all season.
+Purdue: The Boilermakers seem to be rounding into form.
+They’re starting to piece together a supporting cast to help Edwards and if this smothering defense continues to play well, they could be a real challenge in Big Ten play.
+What they still must show is they can use this blueprint to win on the road this season.

 UP NEXT